 This indicator is available at the basin, country and regional scales for all the tropical countries across the globe.

-This indicator is available for the year 2000 as a baseline.
+This indicator is available for the year 2010.

 This indicator is derived from a combination of the forest carbon map produced by Avitabile et al. (2016) and the forest change data produced by Hansen et al. (2013).
 The forest carbon map (Avitabile et al., 2016) provides information for pan-tropical areas on total carbon stock in live above ground biomass at 1 km resolution.
 It used a data fusion approach to combine two prior datasets of vegetation aboveground biomass (Saatchi et al. 2011 and Baccini et al. 2012) that are both based on LiDAR as primary data source, and calibrated them using an independent reference dataset of field observations and locally calibrated high-resolution biomass maps.
 The forest change data provide information globally on forest extent and change from 2000 to 2014 using Landsat imagery at 30 meters spatial resolution.